YYF-Tommy/GlobeSumm/README.md

 # GlobeSumm
-The repository for "GlobeSumm" (EMNLP 2024)
+The repository for "GlobeSumm: A Challenging Benchmark Towards Unifying Multi-lingual, Cross-lingual and Multi-document News Summarization" (EMNLP 2024)